bitprj/BitCamp/README.md

 ![Bit Camp Logo](/BitCampIllustration.jpeg)
 ## About Us

 [Bit Project](https://www.bitproject.org/) is a 501(c)(3) nonprofit dedicated to making tech equitable by providing free open source education.
 We believe lack of accessibility is a prominent issue in the technology industry and we’re aiming to solve it.

 Top schools provide their students with access to countless educational resources, student organizations, and networking opportunities outside of the classroom.
 Additionally, the “brand” of these schools alone can open doors for their graduates.
 But what about the majority of schools that don’t have these resources?
 Their students are left trying to find their own ways to stay marketable in a competitive industry.
 With their heavy course loads and busy schedules, students are not easily able to supplement their education by themselves.
 Non-traditional paths, like software engineering bootcamps, are often expensive and inaccessible to underserved communities.
 To help bridge this gap, we offer a free open source alternative, called “Bit Camps”, to teach beginner students a variety of topics relevant to the software engineering field.
+These programs can serve as a jumping off point for students who want to improve their tech skills or make their own side projects, but lack the appropriate resources or don't know where to begin.
+At their core, our programs are intended for anyone who is eager to learn new technologies.
+Whether you are already a tech student looking to improve your skills or someone who has never programmed a day in your life, we welcome you to join a Bit Camp and start learning!
+And if you are already confident in your skills, we are always eager for new contributors to help build our program curriculum!

 ## Bit Camps Repository